GTPB/PDA19/pages/sdaMsqrobSimple.md

 *Hint: The results can be saved.
 Open the file “project_Timestamp_CPTAC_AvsB_results.xlsx” in the default download folder of your browser*

+Repeat the quantification for median summarized values and for maxLFQ summarized values.
+You can do the latter by uploading the lfqFileForMSqRobAnalysis.txt file as the peptides file of the input tab.
+Note, that the latter file already contains summarized LFQ intensities and no summarization is required.

-##### Repeat the quantification for median summarized values.
-What do you observe and try to explain the difference with the summarization with the robust linear model?
+##### What do you observe and try to explain the difference for median and lfq summarization with that of the robust linear model approach?
 [2.3.4b]

 ##### Repeat the quantification for maxLFQ values summarized values.
-You can do that by uploading the proteinGroups.txt file in the peptides file of the input tab.
-What do you observe and try to explain the difference with the summarization with the robust linear model?
-[2.3.4c]

 #### 2.4 The Francisella dataset
 A study on the facultative pathogen Francisella tularensis was conceived by Ramond et al. (2015) [12].
 F. tularensis enters the cells of its host by phagocytosis.
 The authors showed that F. tularensis is arginine deficient and imports arginine from the host cell via an arginine transporter, ArgP, in order to efficiently escape from the phagosome and reach the cytosolic compartment, where it can actively multiply.
 In their study, they compared the proteome of wild type F. tularensis (WT) to ArgP-gene deleted F. tularensis (knock-out, D8).
 For this exercise, we use a subset of the F. tularensis dataset where bacterial cultures were grown in biological triplicate and each sample was run on a nanoRSLC-Q Exactive PLUS instrument.
 The data were searched with MaxQuant version 1.4.1.2.